-Tanya Adrusieczko, a former master's student at the University of Saskatchewan, hoped to apply for the a scholarship to attend the London School of Economic and Political Science (LSE).
+Tanya Adrusieczko, a former master's student at the University of Saskatchewan in Canada, hoped to apply for the a scholarship to attend the London School of Economics and Political Science (LSE).
 Her grades were superb, and she'd already been admitted to the renowned school.
-But, she lacked one significant criteria to be eligible for the Benjamin J. Sanderson award: she didn't have a dick.
+But she lacked one significant criteria to be eligible for the Benjamin J. Sanderson award: She didn't have a dick.

 "Ultimately, the message was that 'You're ineligible because you're not a man,'" Adrusieczko told VICE.
 "These scholarships are clearly privileging a group that already has privilege."

-Gender-based awards aren't uncommon at universities across Canada.
-A quick search reveals that most universities have gender-designated scholarships and awards of some kind, the majority of which favour women (in 2010, The Globe and Mail reported finding 976 for women only, 192 for men).
+Gender-based awards aren't uncommon in colleges across Canada.
+A quick search reveals that most colleges have gender-designated scholarships and awards of some kind, the majority of which favor women (in 2010, The Globe and Mail reported finding 976 for women only, 192 for men).

 The University of Saskatchewan presides over 35 academic undergrad scholarships designated specifically for women.
 Additionally, along with the Sanderson, the Burnell Men's Wear Bursary and the Sarah Jane Abrey Bursaries are only eligible for male U of S students.

 But Is It a Human Rights Violation?

 In February, an Ontario judge overruled a deceased doctor's attempt to establish college scholarships exclusively for white, single, heterosexual students, ruling that the stipulations conflict with public policy.

 Typically, these kinds of scholarships (that discriminate based on gender, race, sexual orientation, etc.) violate modern human rights policies, unless there is evidence that discrimination for that group still exists.
 But the conditions of these scholarships aren't so easy to fix.